Proven-Paradox/shaper-system/Handbook.md

 > For example, a character's Strength is added to things like health, physical offense, athletic ability, intimidation, and so on.

 Characters gain experience points (XP) as they adventure.
 In S3, XP are a currency used to purchase benefits rather than a total that ticks towards leveling up.
 They can be spent on bonuses for specific roll types, learning new techniques, and so on.
 The roll bonuses gained from XP purchases are called Realized Potential (RP).
 > A character might spend 3 XP to increase their health, then spend 4 to increase their Physical Offense's RP, then purchase the Heavy Strike Ability for 3 XP, and so on.
-Attributes apply broadly, while XP bonuses are specific.
+Attributes apply broadly while XP bonuses are specific.
 One can think of Attributes as representing a character's talents, while Realized Potential is the result of training and effort.

 All dice in this system are 10-sided.
 Any time a die or dice are mentioned, assume they're d10s.
 Almost all rolls in S3 are the same: take two of your Attributes, plus that roll's RP bonus, plus the result of two dice rolls.
 Add these numbers together to get your total result.
 The higher the roll, the better the result.
 > Most rolls condense to a 2d10.
 This gives range from 2 to 20 with middling results being significantly more likely than extremes.
 The full formula is \[2d10 + \<2 Attributes\> + \<Realized Potential\>\].

 > For example, Alex is trying to climb over a fence with the Athletics Skill.
 This is based on Strength and Toughness.
-His Strength is 1, Toughness is 2, and he has an RP of 2 in Athletics from his time in an athletic club in his youth.
+His Strength is 1, Toughness is 2, and he has an RP of 2 in Athletics.
 This means his total Athletics bonus is +5.
 He rolls a pair of dice, getting a 4 and an 8.
 His total Athletics check is (4 + 8 + 5) 17.

 There are a few rolls that vary from this formula, but not many.
 They will be described specifically when they come up.
 Always round down to the nearest integer during dice rolls.
 If you ever have a fraction, cut off the fractional bit entirely.
 Even if your roll is (somehow?)
 13.9, it rounds down to a 13.